thesamim/TickTickSync/README.md

 2. Default project
 New tasks will be added to the default project, and you can change the default project in the settings.
 3. Full vault sync
-By enabling this option, the plugin will automatically add `#todoist` to all tasks, which will modify all files in the vault.
+By enabling this option, the plugin will automatically add `#TickTick` to all tasks, which will modify all files in the vault.

 ## Usage